CircuitVerse/Interactive-Book/docs/gates.md

 ## AND gate

-Basically, the AND gate's operation is similar to that of multiplication.
+The AND gate's operation is similar to that of multiplication.
 It has two inputs and one output.
 The output is high (1) if both inputs are 1, and for all other cases, the output is low (0).
 The Truth table for AND gate which consists of two inputs is given below

 | Input 1       | Input 2      | Output |